ifo20/FSharpEuler/README.md

-# FSharpEuler
-Solving Project Euler using F#
+Solving Project Euler using F#.
+Consists of a problem-solving library and a basic console app to view problems being solved in real time.